toeverything/blocksuite/packages/inline/README.md

 Attributes Renderer is a function that takes a delta and returns `TemplateResult<1>`, which is a valid [lit-html](https://github.com/lit/lit/tree/main/packages/lit-html) template result.

-Virgo use this function to render text with custom format and it is also the way to customize the text render.
+`InlineEditor` use this function to render text with custom format and it is also the way to customize the text render.

 ```ts
 type AffineTextAttributes = {